- May 25, 2021

-The seventh session on ‘Entrepreneurship Talk Series’ was conducted on April 23rd at 4:00 PM in the evening.
-The speaker for the session was Raju Poudel sir, the President of Chitwan Association of Industries and the MD for Livecare Pharmaceuticals.
-The topic of discussion was ‘Role of CAI in promoting Entrepreneurship’.
-We still managed to have around 40 participants despite the tough weather and ensuing power cut.
+The seventh session on ‘Entrepreneurship Talk Series’ was conducted on April 23rd from 4:00 PM in the evening.
+The speaker for the session was Mr. Raju Poudel, the President of Chitwan Association of Industries, and the MD of Livecare Pharmaceuticals.
+The topic of discussion was ‘Role of CAI in promoting Entrepreneurship’ and we had around 40 participants.

-The session was very informative and insightful for new entrepreneurs and provided a short glimpse of roles of Chitwan Association for Industries.
-Mr. Raju Poudel gave his thoughts for entrepreneurship stating that it involves designing, launching, establishing new ideas and converting risk into profit.
-Mr. Poudel shared information that what an aspiring entrepreneur needs to consider during the business venture.
+The session was very informative and insightful for new entrepreneurs and provided a short glimpse of roles of Chitwan Association of Industries.
+Mr. Poudel shared his understanding of entrepreneurship stating that it involves designing, launching, and establishing new ideas and converting risk into profit.
+Mr. Poudel shared information on what an aspiring entrepreneur needs to consider while launching her business venture.

-Mr. Poudel briefly elaborated some of the roles of Chitwan Association for industries such as help to organize capital, utilize the available talent and other tax related issues.
+Mr. Poudel briefly elaborated the roles of Chitwan Association of Industries such as helping industries to organize capital, utilize the available talent and other tax related issues.
 He advised us that entrepreneurship is a continuous process to deal with new situations and business environments.
 He quoted the famous saying of Warren Buffet, “Don’t keep all your eggs in one basket” and advised us to invest our money in different business ventures.
 He also mentioned that ups and downs are normal in business and therefore, entrepreneurs shouldn’t be daunted by downfalls.

-He emphasized on the importance of personal scanning and doing the SWOT analysis of yourself.
+Mr. Poudel emphasized the importance of personal scanning and doing the SWOT analysis of oneself.
 Rather than trying to copy the business ideas of others, entrepreneurs should base their entrepreneurial decisions on their own interest.
 Cheating habits and lying are bad for entrepreneurs because what they do in real life manifests to their professional life.
-Integrity and self-discipline are prerequisite for entrepreneurship according to Mr. Poudel.
+Integrity and self-discipline are prerequisites for entrepreneurship according to Mr. Poudel.

-On the role of CAI Mr. Poudel talked about the different industries that were registered with the association and how they oversee them.
+Regarding the role of CAI, Mr. Poudel talked about the different industries that were registered with the association and how CAI helps them.
 He mentioned that CAI has become an umbrella organisation for many types of businesses from SMEs to multinational industries, and from agro-industries to service based industries.
 CAI coordinates with various other governmental and non-governmental institutions including the CDO office, Municipality, and so on.

-He also mentioned that CAI works in building industrial infrastructure and cited the example of impending Shaktikhor Industrial Estate where CAI is leading and facilitating the industries.
-Likewise, it is also working to establish a technical training center to create manpower equipped with technological knowledge to work in industries that will help to fulfill the demand for skilled manpower..
+Mr. Poudel also mentioned that CAI works in building industrial infrastructure and cited the example of the impending Shaktikhor Industrial Estate where CAI is leading and facilitating the industries.
+Likewise, it is also working to establish a technical training center to create manpower equipped with technological knowledge to work in industries that will help to fulfil the demand for skilled manpower.